 When you prepare students for the IELTS exam, this is likely to be one of the questions they will ask you.
 They are under both time pressure and financial pressure to get the necessary score – they have a deadline in order to start their desired university course and they are not able to spend limitless money on English classes.

 Let’s consider the student who wants to study on a Master’s programme, for example at a UK university.
 Most universities ask them to get a 6.5 in IELTS, this equates to C1 level of English, or an ‘Advanced’ level.
-If the student takes the test and they get band 4, this suggests their level is A2/B1 or something like ‘pre-intermediate’ in general English courses (see here for a comparison of the IETLS band and CEFR).
+If the student takes the test and they get band 4, this suggests their level is A2/B1 or something like ‘pre-intermediate’ in general English courses (see here for a comparison of the IELTS band and CEFR).
 There is obviously a huge difference between A2 and C1.
 In a language school of general English courses, they would need to go through Pre-intermediate, Intermediate, Upper-Intermediate, and Advanced courses.
 Each of these levels if often about 120 hours, so that would be 500 hours of lessons.
 Realistically, this can only be achieved over 1 year or more of intensive training, and more likely over several years.

-How to help students raise their score
+How to help students raise their exam score

 The better IELTS preparation courses recognize this reality and are quite clear about it.
 For example, the book “Complete IELTS” from Cambridge University Press is graded at different levels.
 One aims to take students from IELTS 5.0 to IELTS 6.5, for example.
 The method is the same as for general English – integrated work developing the 4 skills as well as explicit work on developing grammar and vocabulary.
 Thus, the same work that teachers do in General English courses to raise a student’s level also applies to IELTS preparation courses.
 The contexts may be slightly different (more academic, and more work on writing) but the methods are similar.

-There may be students who can be helped in a shorter time.
+There may be students who can improve in a shorter time.
 Imagine an advanced user of the language who is unused to taking tests in English and doesn’t know anything about the IELTS exam.
 They need a short course to help familiarize them with the test and give them some key techniques to maximize their score and avoid common pitfalls.
 This might only take 10-20 hours of tuition as their basic language level is sufficient.

 Similarly, there could be a student who is basically an advanced level user of the language and can score 7 on speaking and listening.
 But it’s possible that they have no experience of reading academic texts or writing academic essays and they score poorly in reading and writing, perhaps band 5.
 In this case, it’s possible to teach some techniques for reading difficult texts and answering comprehension questions as well as how to write essays (paragraphing, topic sentences etc.) There might be some vocabulary work needed on academic words that they are not familiar with.
 A relatively short course (20-40 hours) might get them to the desired average band score of 6.5 since their basic language level is again sufficient.